-1 The number of blanks shown is based on a fundamental assumption of the number of days during which sampling occurs.
-Refer to Worksheet #12 for the required frequencies.

-2 Additional groundwater samples and soil samples may be collected based upon team agreement following initial groundwater results.
+- ^a The number of blanks shown is based on a fundamental assumption of the number of days during which sampling occurs.
+Refer to Worksheet #12 for the required frequencies. - b The number of drinking water samples is dependent upon the number of properties identified within 1 mile downgradient of suspected source areas without access to city water. - b Additional groundwater and/or drinking water samples may be collected based upon team agreement following initial results.